Guide to Byron Bay

 By Ellie Schneider

-Unwind in mainland Australia's easternmost town.
+Unwind, relax and be the first to see the sunrise in mainland Australia's easternmost town.
 It's home to excellent beaches, lush rainforests, great regional dining and new-age retreats.
 You won't want to leave.

 - Swim or surf at picturesque beaches